 8. How are confidentiality and/or anonymity assured?
 For online studies, will IP addresses or other potentially identifying information be collected?
 What host site will be used (i.e. SurveyMonkey, iCommons, etc.)?
 Will identifiers be removed from the data?
 If so, at what point, and if not, please explain why identifiers must be retained.

 In order to validate the questionnaire, participants will be asked several demographic questions (i.e., date of birth; sex; race; socioeconomic status, educational level), hand preference, and musical background.
 Names and contact information, as well as ID will not be collected.
 Every participant can write a self-created code-word on the questionnaire, so he/she can ask for results later on.
+To assess demographic differences, participants will be asked several demographic questions (i.e., date of birth; sex; race; socioeconomic status; educational level), hand preference, and musical background.
+Names, contact information, or IP addresses will not be collected.
+Instead, participants will be assigned a random numerical code, which will be the only identifying mark on all of the data-gathering items in this study.

 9. How is the privacy of subjects protected? (e.g., are questions tailored to the research question so subjects are not asked to provide unnecessary information?)

 Questions are specifically tailored to the research query such that participants will only provide information relevant to the research.
-For demographic purposes, participants will be asked to provide their date of birth, sex, and race, and degree, but may decline to give them if they so choose.
+For demographic purposes, participants will be asked to provide their date of birth, sex, race, socioeconomic status, and educational level, but may decline to give them if they so choose.

 10. Will research data (written or otherwise recorded) be destroyed at the end of the study?
 If not, where and in what format and for how long will they be stored?
 To what uses--research, demonstration, public performance, archiving--might they be put in future?
 How will subjects' permission for further use of their data be obtained?
 If there is a key code connecting subjects' data to their identity, when will the link be destroyed?
 (Include this information in the consent form, information sheet, or consent script.)